 Our Commitment to Transparency

-At UW Valleys, we serve a unique role—partnering with businesses while leading within the nonprofit sector.
+At United Way St. Croix and Red Cedar Valleys (UW Valleys), we serve a unique role, partnering with businesses while leading within the nonprofit sector.
 Everything we do is rooted in building and maintaining trust.

-Transparency is more than a legal obligation to us; it’s a core value.
-We are committed to openly sharing our financial information, including our most recent IRS Form 990 and independently audited financial statements.
+Transparency is more than a legal obligation to us; it is a core value.
+We are committed to openly sharing our financial information, including our most recent IRS Form 990.

-By doing so, we aim to honor the trust placed in us by our donors and partners and to demonstrate our unwavering commitment to accountability and responsible stewardship of the resources entrusted to our care.
+By providing this information, we aim to honor the trust placed in us by our donors and partners and demonstrate our unwavering commitment to accountability and responsible stewardship of the resources entrusted to our care.

 Our Commitment to Our Donors

 We will not sell, share, or trade our donors’ names or personal information with any other entity, nor send mailings to our donors on behalf of other organizations.
-This policy applies to all information received by United Way St. Croix Valley, both online and offline, as well as any electronic, written, or oral communications.
+This policy applies to all information received by UW Valleys, both online and offline, as well as any electronic, written, or oral communications.

 To the extent any donations are processed through a third-party service provider, our donors’ information will only be used for purposes necessary to process and recognize the donation.